-With the poet torn between admiration and horror at the unstoppable force of the flaming Cromwell, the poem walks such a tightrope that all commentary on it assumes a de facto measure of controversy before it even begins.
+With the poet torn between admiration and horror at the unstoppable force of Cromwell, the poem walks such a tightrope that all commentary on it assumes a de facto measure of controversy before it even begins.

 It was exciting, therefore, to encounter Michael Komorowski’s essay, ‘Public Verse and Property: Marvell’s “Horatian Ode” and the Ownership of Politics’, a précis of which was delivered at the ‘away’ leg of the Oxford-Princeton Marvell conference last year.
 (I attended the ‘home’ leg, ‘Marvell and London’, in 2010).

 Komorowski discusses the Ode’s attention to private property in the legitimation of political institutions, which provides a fascinating precursor to the relationship between property and private conscience that Marvell explores in his verse on Fairfax’s grounds over the following years.